 Building Climate Resilience

-Climate Risk Solutions: Last summer, researchers from across the university proposed 30 creative solutions aimed at managing climate risks.
-In honor of the 50th anniversary of Earth Day—and with a looming climate crisis—we also invited Penn students to submit their own climate risk solutions.
+Climate Risk Solutions: In the summer of 2019, researchers from across the university proposed 30 creative solutions aimed at managing climate risks.
+In honor of the 50th anniversary of Earth Day—and with a looming climate crisis—we also invited Penn students to submit their own climate risk solutions in the spring of 2020.